weeping rice-grass

 This will help in distinguishing different types of Xenica butterflies

-You can learn a lot more about this butterfly on this research-quality website (now managed by the BCSA)
+You can learn a lot more about this butterfly, on the research-quality website now managed by BCSA, (here)

 Family: | nymphalidae |